Aṅguttara Nikāya 4.122

 Imāni kho, bhikkhave, cattāri bhayāni idhekaccassa kulaputtassa imasmiṁ dhammavinaye agārasmā anagāriyaṁ pabbajitassa pāṭikaṅkhitabbānī”ti.

-These are the four dangers that a gentleman who goes forth from the lay life to homelessness in this teaching and training should anticipate.”
+These are the four dangers that a gentleman gone forth from the lay life to homelessness in this teaching and training should anticipate.”

 Dutiyaṁ.